-Let me tell you a quick story, I have always been fascinated with the ideas of building my own business online, I so badly wanted to know how to build a website and learn how to make money from home.
+Let me tell you a quick story, I have always been fascinated with the idea of building my own business online, I so badly wanted to know how to build a website and learn how to make money from home.

 this made the whole process enjoyable and I always looked forward to what else I can achieve in the future.

-Hack 4- Commitment
+TIP 4- Commitment

-Commit to the long haul, Rome wasn’t built in a day as the timeless cliche goes and its the same with a skill you have to commit and put in the time
+Commit to the long haul, Rome wasn’t built in a day as the timeless cliche goes and its the same with skill you have to commit and put in the time

 The difference between an average NBA player and a Great NBA player is commitment.
 You need to continuously sharpen and prune your skill, the people who combine commitment with practice would always see their skills go off the charts faster because they are continuously applying and mastering their skills.

-Hack 5- find a mentor
+TIP 5- find a mentor

-The best way to learn is through mentorship we were built for this, watching someone archive a certain goal or goals can be powerful inspiring and motivating that’s how I started this website, I saw someone else archive success as a digital entrepreneur and I was like why can’t I?, now I’m more interested in teaching and sharing my knowledge to you my readers to help you accelerate your growth and maximize your potential
+The best way to learn is through mentorship we were built for this, watching someone archive a certain goal or goals can be powerful inspiring, and motivating that’s how I started this website, I saw someone else archive success as a digital entrepreneur and I was like why can’t I?, now I’m more interested in teaching and sharing my knowledge to you my readers to help you accelerate your growth and maximize your potential

 TIP 6 – Embrace the power of procrastination.